getting-things-gnome/gtg/README.md

   [pudb][pudb]) or a profiler: `./launch.sh -p 'python3 -m cProfile -o gtg.prof'`
 * `-s dataset` to use the dataset called `dataset`.
 It'll store it inside the `tmp` folder of the current working directory.
-If it doesn't exists, it'll create an new clean one.
+If it doesn't exists, it'll create a new clean one.
 There are pre-made ones you can use by replacing `dataset` with one of the following:
   * `bryce` - An anonymized dataset with a fair number of tasks
   * `screenshots` - Pre-made tasks that can be used to show off GTG